futurewei-cloud/chogori-platform/docs/K23SI-Detailed-States.md

 TR and MTR has less persisted states and simpler transition map, while their in memory states and transition map are much more complex.

-TR and MTR are persisted normally togeter with data (SKV record Wright Intend, or SKV record status change record) for persistence optimization, but to simplify the document, we ignored the data (SKV) persistence here.
+TR and MTR are persisted normally togeter with data (SKV record Write Intend, or SKV record status change record) for persistence optimization, but to simplify the document, we ignored the data (SKV) persistence here.

 This document will describe these states and transition in following order:
 1) Persisted Transaction Record (TR) states and transition map